 Who knew that a star rating and some customer feedback could be so powerful?

-In this guide, we’ll teach you how to leverage customer reviews for online reputation management, better relationships with your customers, and a better bottom line.
+In this guide, we’ll teach you how to leverage online reviews for online reputation management, better customer service, and a better bottom line.

-Why Online Reviews And Reputation Are So Important For Small Businesses
+Why Online Reviews And Online Reputation Management Are So Important For Local Businesses

-In the old days, most people thought of the internet as separate from the real world.
-But today, the internet is so integrated with our society that what happens online can greatly affect your offline life.
+In the old days, most people thought of the internet as one place that’s separate from the real world.
+But today, the internet is so integrated with our society that what happens on social media can greatly affect your offline life.

 Being successful online can translate into real-world success.
 But the opposite is also true.
-Many people have lost jobs and many businesses have failed because their missteps were made public online.
+Many people have lost jobs and many local businesses have failed because their missteps were made on social media sites like Google, Facebook, and Instagram.
 One tweet or post can make or break your business’ image.
 Your online reputation is your reputation, period.

 Think of the internet as word-of-mouth, but dialed up to 11 out of 10.
 The reach of the internet is wide—it’s not just friends or family, it’s the whole world.

-Some individuals, like celebrities, online personalities, or bloggers, have powerful voices that can create trends and influence purchasing decisions.
+Some individuals, like celebrities, social media personalities, or bloggers, have powerful voices that can create trends and influence purchasing decisions.
 But even “regular folks” can sway public opinion about your brand.
-If enough people chime in through reviews, social media posts, and blogs, they can create a conversation around your business that’s more impactful than any ad or marketing campaign could be.
+If enough people chime in through online review sites that matter, social media posts, and blogs, they can create a conversation around your business that’s more impactful than any ad or marketing campaign could be.

-9 out of 10 people read reviews before visiting or purchasing from a business.
-If you have a high rating and dozens of positive reviews, it leaves more than a great impression.
+9 out of 10 people read online reviews before visiting or purchasing from a business.² If you have a high rating and dozens of positive reviews, it leaves more than a great impression.
 It builds trust, and trust is what steers more customers towards your business.

 That doesn’t mean you should fear negative reviews.
 In fact, it’s quite the opposite.
-Negative reviews can help you pinpoint areas for improvement, as well as assure your customers that your ratings are objective, balanced, and definitely not fake.
-Plus, they give you an opportunity to respond and show that you truly care about your customers, potentially winning some over in the process.
+Customer reviews can help you pinpoint areas for improvement, as well as assure your customers that your ratings are objective, balanced, and definitely not fake.
+Plus, they give you an opportunity to respond and show that you truly care about the customer experience.

 What Is Online Review Management?